• Skip to primary navigation

 As membership expanded, the building has grown with us, culminating in the 2004 opening of our beautiful multi-story, light-filled synagogue.
 For decades we have been flourishing as a full-service Sephardic synagogue, realizing the dreams of our founders more than fifty years ago.

-Founders: Edward and Eliza Shawn (z”l), David and Marcelle David (z”l), Nazem Aboody (z”l), Dr. Abraham Benjamin, Sholom Ezran, Raphael Acrech (z”l), Moses Jacob (z”l), George Moses (z”l), Dr. Joseph Bensimon, and others.
+Founders: Edward (z”l) and Eliza (z”l) Shawn, David (z”) and Marcelle (z”l) David, Nazem Aboody (z”l), Dr. Abraham Benjamin, Sholom Ezran, Raphael Acrech (z”l), Moses Jacob (z”l), George Moses (z”l), Dr. Joseph Bensimon (z”l), and others.

 Board of Directors